laanp/Icarus_Mods_Separated/laanp-PetesMiningKit_Readme.md

      - (10) Portable Beacons - To mark your mining equipment on the map
      - They can be carried & stacked in regular inventory (not in the G-slot)
      - Equipment cannot be returned to the station.

+## Known Bugs/Issues/Notes - As of this current release.
+### "Pete's Mining Kit"
+For some reason there is a "Komodo Bite" modifier state showing, when you hover over the "Pete's Ore Extractor" with your mouse cursor.
+This does not affect the player, and can be ignored.
+Deep-mining drill will function at higher speeds.

 ## Installation Details